Fyloh/Escalade/README.md

 ## Hardware
 ### Parts List
 The hardware that was used in this design is listed below.
-...ATMega1284p microcontroller
+1. ATMega1284p microcontroller
-...10-LED bar
+2. 10-LED bar
-...Button
+3. Button
-...Thumbstick
+4. Thumbstick
-...LED Matrix
+5. LED Matrix
-...Speaker
+6. Speaker
-...Shift Register x4
+7. Shift Register x4